hodyroff/scs-training/Virtualization/Updates.md

     - Ensure enough capacity when parallelizing the reboot process
     - Ensure proper error handling when host evacuation fails
     - Announcing this to customers beforehand (as a time of higher risk / lower performance) will be appreciated
+* See the hints how to take out and evacuate a compute node in the [operations guide](https://docs.scs.community/docs/iaas/guides/operations-guide/node/package-upgrades)

 ### Version upgrades
 * The SCS reference implementation has a new release twice a year (to follow upstream OpenStack releases)